 Trading is an attractive work-from-home solution for many people because of its low barriers to entry.
 The costs for computer equipment and Internet connection, for example, have dropped dramatically and speeds have increased at the same time due to the rapid technological development in the last decade.
 On the low end, used business grade laptops from Dell or Lenovo already come with multi-monitor support up to 2560×1440 resolution, which is plenty of real estate to stay on top of multiple markets.
 On the high end, the sky is the limit: the newest generation of hexa-core gaming desktops probably won’t make you a better trader but allow you to unwind post-trading with a top-notch gaming experience.

-Trading education or intellectual capital
+Trading education or intellectual trading capital

 Another significant cost item in this category is arguably education and training.
 There are plenty of free learning resources provided by the CME Group of exchanges and Eurex Exchange.
 Since they only cover the basics of the purpose and structure of futures contracts, aspiring traders need to look elsewhere to learn how to treat trading as a business and develop a trading edge.

-There is a sheer endless amount of trading educators offering their services to retail traders hoping to make it big.
+There is a sheer endless amount of trading educators offering their services to retail traders dreaming of making it big.
 Unfortunately, most of these educators repeat outdated information based on jargon and terminology from the pit-trading days that are simply not adequate to describe the market ecosystem of electronic and automated trading in a useful way.
 One such example is the concept of market profile and its associated value areas, which was developed by a CBOT floor trader in the 1980s!
 It may have worked for some traders in the past, but the futures pits are closed and algorithms increasingly dominate the trading volume.

 Modern electronic trading is driven by algorithmic order flow, so a solid understanding of buy-side activity is crucial for any trader competing in the game of trading.
 CEED.trading’s approach is based on objective research and a thorough analysis of the market microstructure including the different motivations and constraints of institutional traders, high frequency trading firms and all other opportunistic traders.

-Capital requirements for day trading futures
+Capital requirements for day trading

 If you intend to use your own funds, there is still the omnipresent question: